 The Weight of the Earth

-Every year, approx. 9 trillion kilograms of concrete is produced and formed into structures.
+Every year, approx. 9 trillion kilograms of concrete is produced as a building material and formed into structures.
 Therefore, from the Industrial Revolution (circa 1840) around 100 trillion kilograms of concrete has been added to the earth.
 But does this mean that the earth is 100 trillion kilograms heavier than it was in 1840?
 No. Cement is made by heating powdered limestone with clay, then concrete is made by mixing cement with sand, water and crushed rocks (aggregate).
 Concrete is then reinforced with iron or steel.
 All these things come from the earth – concrete in essence is made from matter that already existed on earth.

 In chaos theory, humans promote order, and the universe promotes chaos – it is known as entropy.
 Eventually entropy will win every time.
 Consider this… a child makes a sandcastle on the beach thus organising trillions of sand molecules in a unique order.
 These trillions of sand molecules have never been organised in this particular order before.
 Eventually the universe will knock the sandcastle down with a wave or a rising tide.
 No matter how many tides, or waves hit these sand molecules, they will never be organised again in the same order as when the child built the sandcastle.
 Eventually, the universe and chaos wins – every time.